 You can contact me at firstname.lastname@example.org

--5th through 8th grades: Use Google Classroom; please contact me if you need the classroom code to gain access. assignments will be posted weekly on Wednesdays and due by Friday evening.
+– 2nd through 8th Grade: Use Google Classroom; please contact me if you need the classroom code to gain access.
+Zoom information will be posted there.
+Assignments will be posted weekly on Mondays/Wednesdays and due by Friday.

 My Art Education Philosophy

 As an art educator, I encourage my students to think critically and abstractly, take chances and risks, experiment with new and different ideas, techniques and media, work together and ultimately have fun through the art-making process.
 I believe that creating a supporting and enriching learning environment will help my students to develop their creative process and strong character skills, which will not only help them in my art class but also in their other classes and life as well.

 Kindergarten & 1st Grade: For the little ones, art class is more about the process not the product.
 While exploring the art making process through different materials and techniques, we will also start to introduce art vocabulary terms and look at some famous works of art.

 2nd Grade: Students in 2nd grade will be spending the majority of the school year working on a unit that explores the elements and principles of art & design (such as line, shape, form, color, value, texture, pattern and space).
 After each topic is introduced, we’ll look at an artist, art movement or style, and/or medium that best demonstrates that element/principle.

 3rd, 4th & 5th Grades: These grades will be looking at how artists have used the elements and principles of art & design to create masterpieces of their own!
 We will also learn how to talk about works of art, have class critiques and work on writing artist statements for our work.